Check In Data for Project Cost Management

 Without fail, every week, someone in the accounting department needs clarification about a worker or subcontractor’s timecard.
-Maybe their question is focused on actual hours worked, or if the proper Construction Specifications Institute (CSI) code was applied, or a host of other project activities that need further explanation.
+Maybe their question is focused on actual hours worked.
+Or if the proper Construction Specifications Institute (CSI) code was applied.
+Or a host of other project activities that need further explanation.
+Headquarters must align hours worked with project progress and potential profit.

-What finance pros and general contractors wish workers and subcontractors knew about the inevitable timecard questions is that they’re not trying to micromanage every minute.
+Cost accountants working for project managers are not trying to micromanage and track every minute.
 Sure, they want every worker to deliver, but their focus is on the bigger picture.
-That requires making sure every process is running smoothly.
-By looking at productivity by worker and subcontractor and aligning it with their estimates for profitability, they can make smarter decisions faster before it impacts the bottom line.
+That requires making sure every task is running to plan.
+By looking at productivity by worker and subcontractor and aligning it with their estimates, they project managers can make smarter decisions faster before it impacts the bottom line.

-For superintendents, when it comes to talking to employees about time sheets, consider the timing and delivery of the message.
-If it’s part of daily dialog at the start of the day and the company culture, it’s less likely to cause a stir if a worker is asked for more specificity about their latest time report.
+For superintendents, when it comes to talking to employees about time sheets, consider using digital QR code check ins.
+If it’s part of creating the daily log at the start of the day, it’ll become a habit and part of field operations culture.
+Less likely to cause a stir if a worker is asked for more specificity about their latest time report.

-What’s also misunderstood about making efficient time tracking a priority is that it’s a way to reinforce safety on the job site.
-To do this, many construction companies are taking advantage of the latest QR code based digital safety check in apps because they offer greater accuracy for tracking hours worked and aligning it with specific projects.
+Efficient time tracking also reinforces safety on the job site.
+The latest QR code based digital safety check in apps because they offer greater accuracy for tracking hours worked and aligning it with specific projects.

-This way, employees don’t have to wait around until the end of a shift to get the superintendent’s sign-off on their time sheet.
-Introverts in finance don’t have to spend their time chasing down field workers.
+Employees don’t have to wait around until the end of a shift to get the superintendent’s sign-off on their time sheet.
+The introverts in finance don’t have to spend their time chasing down field workers.
 And using an app like Safe Site Check In lets project managers and general contractors (GCs) know where everybody is or was located on the job site at a specific time.

-Those digital check-in records tell a lot about the health of the business.
-For example, they can help spot trends in absenteeism and see how quickly an apprentice is mastering a skill based on hours/days spent on a particular task and how the time shortens as the results improve It can also provide benchmarks into the average time to complete certain tasks, which helps with future project bidding.
-This data can also support claims and litigation, especially if legal actions emerge months or years after an incident.
+Digital check-in data tells a lot about the health of the business.
+For example, use the data to spot trends in absenteeism.
+See how quickly an apprentice is mastering a skill based on hours/days spent on a particular task.
+Provide benchmarks into the average time to complete certain tasks, which helps with future project bidding.
+This data can also support claims and litigation, especially if legal actions emerge weeks, months or years after an incident.

-While new ways to streamline the check in process make it easier to manage finance, payroll, and visitor management systems, questions about what exactly was accomplished on the job site will continue to arise.
-When they do, the conversations with workers don’t need to have a difficult or accusatory tone.
-Simply be kind and ask what they were working on and if there were unexpected hold-ups in completing the assignment.
+New digital apps streamline the check in process making it easier to manage finance, payroll, and visitor management systems.
+But questions about what exactly was accomplished on the jobsite will continue to arise.
+When they do, remember the mantra “explain not blame”.
+Ask what unexpected hold-ups in completing the assignment occurred.
+Ask what might prevent the delay in the future.
 Oftentimes, those discussions will surface insights that might have otherwise been overlooked in the construction daily log.
-For example, a delayed arrival of supplies or a swift and torrential rainstorm are important data points that impact progress and can be quickly forgotten.
+For example, a delayed arrival of supplies or a strong rainstorm slowed progress but was quickly forgotten.

 Here are four examples of how the daily log, combined with digital check in data that’s securely stored and archived, impacts a construction company: